SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Coastal Towns North of San Francisco

-San Francisco tourists love to visit Marin County (just across the Golden Gate Straight from the city) for its natural beauty and its tranquil atmosphere.
+Some of the best ferry rides in San Francisco take you to Marin County, just across the Golden Gate Straight from the city and beloved for its natural beauty and tranquil atmosphere.

-For people who are outdoorsy, enjoy a small town vibe, or are seeking good food, wine, and cultural events, these coastal towns to the north are just a fun ferry ride away: Sausalito, Tiburon, and Larkspur.
+For people who are outdoorsy, enjoy a small town vibe, or are seeking good food, wine, and cultural events, the coastal towns of Sausalito, Tiburon, and Larkspur to the north are just a short ferry trip from San Francisco.

 The San Francisco ferry to Sausalito is one of the most famous and popular ferry trips.
 It runs several times a day, to and from this quaint waterfront town.